chris-prenissl/chris-prenissl.github.io/README.md

 # Chris Codes Blog

-This is code base for my personal blog based on the awesome work of cotes.
+This is code base for my personal blog based on the awesome work of cotes blog templates.

 ## Chirpy License